MicrosoftDocs/dynamics365smb-docs/business-central/UBB/welcome.md

 The usage based billing features in subscription billing offer a flexible way to bill customers for monthly usage data for subscription contracts.
 The features make it easier to transform the large amount of monthly usage data that cloud-based services generate, for example, into individual invoices.

 * Import usage data from suppliers using files or web services.
-Usage based billing offers a generic import for CSV files that you can use individually and independent of suppliers. <!--not sure what "individually and independent of suppliers" means-->
+Usage based billing offers a generic import for CSV files that you can use individually and independent of suppliers.
 * Do accurate daily billing, even for quantity changes and partial periods.
 * Create billing proposals with details for all services to bill in a single overview.
 * Overview billing details in contract invoices.
 If needed, the overview can show all items individually.